snehaajoshii/snehaajoshii.github.io/_posts/2025-12-20-Dramabuddy.md

 < Flutter, Dart, TMDb API, WebView, URL Launcher, SharedPreferences, Git, GitHub

+# Inspiration
+DramaBuddy was inspired by a love for K-Dramas and the need for a single, mobile-first app to track, rate, and discover content.
+The goal is to make drama tracking fun, simple, and visually engaging.

 # Overview
 DramaBuddy is a K-Drama tracking and discovery application built with a strong focus on clarity, usability, and mobile-first design.
 The app allows users to manage their watchlist, track viewing progress, and explore new content through structured metadata and social-inspired discovery.